CoderDojo-Content/Beginner-HTML-CSS/en/creating-a-web-page.md

 6. Try changing the `p` to `h2` in the last paragraph, the one that says "Coding websites is fun!"
 Remember to change it in both the **opening** `<p>` and the **closing** `</p>` tag.
 7. Find the `<title>` and `</title>` tags and change the text in between them to "Home".
 Then click the run button. ![](/assets/FirstTagsAndRun.png)
+ * The title is that text that you normally see on the tab or at the top of your browser window.
+Trinket won't display it but when you download your code later you will see it.
 8. Find the code for the paragraph that says "My website is about Ireland" and change it so that it looks like this:
    ```html
       <p>